watchd1/a130/README.md

 The [Office of Management and Budget (OMB)](https://www.whitehouse.gov/omb/) is proposing to revise [Circular No. A-130, Managing Information as a Strategic Resource] (https://a130.cio.gov), to incorporate new statutory requirements and enhanced technological capabilities, as well as address current and evolving technical and personal security threats.

-The proposed guidance is now open for public comment on this page. ~~The public feedback period will be 30 days, closing on November 20, 2015.~~ The public feedback period has been extended by 15 days.
+The public feedback period has ended.
+Thank you for your comments. ~~The proposed guidance is now open for public comment on this page.
+The public feedback period will be 30 days, closing on November 20, 2015.
+The public feedback period has been extended by 15 days.
 The new deadline for public feedback is December 5, 2015.
-Following the public feedback period, OMB will analyze all submitted feedback and revise the policy as necessary.
+Following the public feedback period, OMB will analyze all submitted feedback and revise the policy as necessary.~~

 ### Public domain